-With squash being such a high intensity, dynamic, multi-directional sport, injuries are unfortunately relatively common.
-Sprains and strains of the joints in the lower body can occur from too rapid a change of direction, mistiming a step, or over-lunging onto a ball.
+With squash being such a high intensity and dynamic sport, injuries are unfortunately relatively common.
+Sprains and strains within the joints can occur from too rapid a change of direction, mistiming a step, or over-lunging onto a ball.

 As well as these more sudden trauma injuries, people who regularly participate in physically challenging sports can also be very susceptible to over-use injuries.